 Were you at the fourth annual POSITIVE BUSINESS CONFERENCE on May 11th & 12th in Ann Arbor?

 At the conference we engaged with these thought leaders and their extraordinary research, and heard from a wide variety of leaders in companies across the spectrum modeling exciting, innovative and often courageous examples of real world implementation of positive business practices.
 Doesn’t everyone want to work in a positive environment?
-What is the most enlightening is that these environments where people are flourishing in a thriving ultimately produce higher profits and better bottom lines for the business, what in positive business language is a virtuous circle.
+What is the most enlightening is that these environments where people are flourishing in and thriving, ultimately produce higher profits and better bottom lines for the business.
+This is what is called in positive business language a “virtuous circle.”
 It’s not just the nice thing to do.
 It’s the smart thing to do!

 Visit positivebusinessconference.com for more information and the video archive of recordings from the conference, and the Ross School’s Center for Positive Organizations to learn more about the topic.

 I was honored to be a part of panel of experts presenting on April 1st at the annual spring forum of Women in Healthcare Leadership at the School of Public Health at U-Michigan.
 I, along with three other experts, presented and answered questions on the subject of leaders managing change and being a change agent even if not in a formal position of power.
 For more detail watch the video here:

 Focused Coaching LLC Earns Re-Certification with Nationally Recognized Credential

 We are delighted to announce that Focused Coaching LLC was just re-certified nationally as a WBE (Women’s Business Enterprise) through the Women’s Business Enterprise National Council- Great Lakes (WBENC), the regional certifying body and the nation’s largest third-party certifier of the businesses owned and operated by women in the U.S.